Toby Sebastian: Early life

-Sebastian was born in Oxford, England and spent a part of his childhood in Andalusia, Spain, seeking a climate beneficial to sister Florence’s health condition.
+Sebastian was born in Oxford, England and spent a part of his childhood in Andalusia, Spain, seeking a climate beneficial to sister Florence's health.
 During this time, Sebastian learned to play the guitar from a flamenco teacher.
 He later attended Cokethorpe School in Oxfordshire.
-The family is known for their artistic pursuits, often likened to a modern-day von Trapp family.

 Career

 Sebastian first appeared on TV as a contestant on Orange unsignedAct in 2008.
-Following the show, he left school for a record deal with A&M records where he moved to Los Angeles and Nashville to record his debut album with award-winning country producer Chris Lindsey.
+Following the show, he left school for a record deal with A&M records where he moved to Los Angeles and Nashville to record his debut album with country producer Chris Lindsey.

-In 2012, he landed his first acting role in the film, After the Dark.
+In 2012, he appeared in his first acting role in the film, After the Dark.
 He also appeared in The Red Tent as Re-mose, and in Barely Lethal (alongside Hailee Steinfeld, Sophie Turner and Thomas Mann) as Cash Fenton.
 In the same film, Sebastian contributed five original songs to the soundtrack.

 In 2015, Sebastian was cast in the fifth season of Game of Thrones as Trystane Martell.
-Game of Thrones casting director Nina Gold later explained his casting in the series: "We knew Toby more because he'd done a lot of music things in the past, but he has a really romantic feel that just worked."

-Sebastian portrayed Andrea Bocelli in the biopic The Music of Silence, alongside Antonio Banderas and Jordi Mollà directed by the Academy Award nominated director Michael Radford.
+Sebastian played Andrea Bocelli in the biopic The Music of Silence, alongside Antonio Banderas and Jordi Mollà directed by the Academy Award nominated director Michael Radford.

 In 2017, Sebastian starred in Trading Paint, a sports film starring John Travolta, Michael Madsen and Shania Twain, directed by Karzan Kader.
 In 2023, Sebastian starred as Rudy in the comedy film Coffee Wars.
 2024 saw him as Andre Agassi in the Amazon Prime series Perfect Match, a fictional retelling of Agassi and Steffi Graf's love story.